How to Spend 1 Incredible Day in Himeji, Japan

 Himeji Castle Main Keep Tips

-• To preserve the floors, everyone must take off their shoes and wear special slippers.
-Guests are provided with a plastic bag to store shoes.
+• To preserve the floors, everyone must take off their shoes and wear the provided indoor slippers.
+Guests receive a plastic bag to store their outdoor shoes.

 A long and empty hallway in the Hyakken Roka part of the Himeji Castle.